Jiayiii630/LRT-ridership-forecast/README.md

 - Ridership is on an increasing trend post-pandemic recovery.
 - Both ETS model and ARIMA model shown increasing LRT Kelana Jaya Line ridership in the next 24 months (Aug 2024 - Jul 2026) but at different rates.
 - Conclusion is to support the government to increase number of train sets with continuously monitoring of LRT ridership

+### Acknowledgement
+This project was completed as part of a Regression Analysis class assignment at Sunway University.